Hessler5/Toys-Tanks/readme.md

 ### To Run
 1. Make sure you have a working Python enviornment (Python 3.11.5)
 2. Download GitHub repository
-3. Opemn file and run "pip install pygame"
+3. Open file and run "pip install pygame"
 4. Run src/main.py

 ### To Play